nilanchala-samal/instagram-clone/README.md

 # Instagram Clone

-An Instagram clone built with React.js, Firebase, and Chakra UI.
+An Instagram clone built with React.js, Vite, Firebase, and Chakra UI.

 ## Features

 - User authentication
-- Posting images
+- Posting and deleting images
 - Liking and commenting on posts
 - Following users
+- Explore other users profile

 ## Demo